pauwell/test-travis/README.md

 Take this repo as your starting point or just copy `.travis.yml` and `CMakeLists.txt` and adjust them to your needs.

 ### Features:
-- :fire: I tried using the least amount of code possible while still providing a good example.
+- :fire: I tried using the least amount of code while still providing a good example.

 - :fire: `CMakeLists.txt`can be expanded to support multiple source files by adding more source files:
   ```js